divymurli/ML_Reprod_HybridEnergyModels/README.md

 ## Analysis

 * Once the model is trained, run `python calibration.py` to generate the calibration plots for both the supervised as well as JEM training methods.
-An example calibration plot is shown in `artefacts`.
+An example calibration plot is shown in `example_artefacts`.
 * To generate fresh SGLD samples (from a randomly initialized buffer), run `python generate_samples.py`.
 By default, it will run for 20 SGLD steps but this can be changed.
-Example SGLD evolutions for 1, 5, 10, 20 and 50 steps are given in `artefacts/fresh_sgld_samples`.
+Example SGLD evolutions for 1, 5, 10, 20 and 50 steps are given in `example_artefacts/fresh_sgld_samples`.